Missouri Omnibus Abortion Bill (SB 5)

 Fetal Organs and Tissue Reporting Requirements

-The bill would require that all fetal organs and tissue removed at the time of an abortion be sent to a pathologist within five days for gross and histopathological examination.
+The bill would require that all fetal organs and tissue removed at the time of an abortion be sent to a pathologist within three days for gross and histopathological examination.
 The pathologist would need to provide a copy of the tissue report to the abortion facility or hospital within 72 hours.
 If the pathological examination does not reveal the presence of a completed abortion, the pathologist must notify the abortion facility within 24 hours.

 The department would need to reconcile each notice of abortion with its corresponding fetal organs and tissue report.